EliziumNet/Loopz/Elizium.Loopz/docs/Write-HostFeItemDecorator.md

 ## DESCRIPTION

-The function being decorated may or may not Support ShouldProcess.
+The script-block/function (invokee) being decorated may or may not Support ShouldProcess.
 If it does, then the client should add 'LOOPZ.WH-FOREACH-DECORATOR.WHAT-IF' to the pass through, set to the current value of WhatIf; or more accurately the existence of 'WhatIf' in PSBoundParameters.
 Or another way of putting it is, the presence of WHAT-IF indicates SupportsShouldProcess, and the value of 'LOOPZ.WH-FOREACH-DECORATOR.WHAT-IF' dictates the value of WhatIf.
 This way, we only need a single value in the PassThru, rather than having to represent SupportShouldProcess explicitly with another value.

   The PastThru must contain either a 'LOOPZ.WH-FOREACH-DECORATOR.FUNCTION-NAME' entry meaning a named function is being decorated or 'LOOPZ.WH-FOREACH-DECORATOR.BLOCK' meaning a script block is being decorated, but not both.

   PassThru must also contain either 'LOOPZ.WH-FOREACH-DECORATOR.ITEM-LABEL' or